Skip to main content

 Sponsor a Soup Kitchen

 Did you know you can sponsor a soup kitchen?
-Your brand/business can join in on the joy of serving love one ladle at a time with your team of colleagues in the Mother City.
+Your brand/business can join in on the joy of sharing dignity and respect, one bowl at a time.

 When and where